An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

-Viavi Solutions, Inc. engages in the provision of network test, monitoring, and assurance solutions.
+Viavi Solutions, Inc. engages in the provision of network test, monitoring, and assurance solutions for communications service providers, enterprises, network equipment manufacturers, government and avionics.
 It operates through the following segments: Network Enablement, Service Enablement, and Optical Security and Performance.
 The Network Enablement segment offers integrated portfolio of testing solutions that access the network to perform build-out and maintenance tasks.
 The Service Enablement segment covers solutions and services primarily for communication service providers, and enterprises that deliver and/or operate broadband and IP networks (fixed and mobile) supporting voice, video, and data services as well as a wide range of applications.
 The Optical Security and Performance segment leverages its core optical coating technologies and volume manufacturing capability to design, manufacture, and sell products targeting anti-counterfeiting, consumer and industrial, government, healthcare, and other markets.
 The company was founded in 1979 and is headquartered in San Jose, CA.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.